FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-toronto-consensus-2025.md

       start-date: 2025-05-12
       end-date: 2025-05-13
       location: MaRS Center
+      description:
-      description: FIL Dev Summit is a gathering of developers, builders, and engaged community members who want to contribute to the core protocol and network evolution of Filecoin (think IPFS Thing, but bigger!).
+        FIL Dev Summit is a gathering of developers, builders, and engaged community members who want to contribute to the core protocol and network evolution of Filecoin (think IPFS Thing, but bigger!).
 This summit is more than just a meetup—it's a place for meaningful and impactful conversations that help push Filecoin forward.
       external-link: https://www.fildev.io/FDS-6
+    - title:
-    - title: DePIN Exploration @ Consensus Toronto.
+        DePIN Exploration @ Consensus Toronto.
 Presented by CoinDesk, Sponsored by Filecoin Foundation
       start-date: 2025-05-14
       end-date: 2025-05-14
       location: Toronto, Canada
+      description:
-      description: n 2025, Consensus brings its flagship event to Toronto, where the world's first Bitcoin and Ethereum ETFs were born.
+        In 2025, Consensus brings its flagship event to Toronto, where the world's first Bitcoin and Ethereum ETFs were born.
 As North America's third-largest tech ecosystem and second-largest financial hub, Toronto unites global innovation with transformative technology leadership.